 Traditionally it is made in either two or three colors.
 A star is formed when four blocks are arranged as shown below, and using a third color for the middle triangles highlights the star effect.

-Grouping 4 of these blocks together creates a star.
+Grouping 4 of these blocks in alternating fashion creates a star.